Namibia Elects Its First Woman President - UrduPoint

 Vice-President Netumbo Nandi-Ndaitwah took just over 57 percent of ballots followed by the candidate for the main opposition Independent Patriots for Change (IPC) with 25.5 percent, the election authority announced.

-Nandi-Ndaitwah, 72, becomes the first woman to rule the mineral-rich southern African country that has been governed by the South West Africa People's Organisation (SWAPO) since independence in 1990.
+Nandi-Ndaitwah, 72, becomes the first woman to rule the mineral-rich southern African country that has been governed by the South West Africa People's Organisation (SWAPO) since independence from apartheid South Africa in 1990.

+The November 27 election was a test of SWAPO's 34-year grip on power, with the IPC attracting some support from younger generations more concerned by unemployment and inequality than loyalty to liberation-era parties.

 Some voters gave up on the first day of voting after waiting for up to 12 hours.

-The IPC has already said this was a deliberate attempt to frustrate voters and it would not accept the results of the elections.
+The IPC said this was a deliberate attempt to frustrate voters and it would not accept the results.

 Its presidential candidate Panduleni Itula, 67, said last week there were a "multitude of irregularities".